-Keys shall be used only by authorized employees and shall never be loaned to students, parents/guardians, or volunteers, nor shall the The master key shall not ever be loaned.
+Keys shall never be loaned to students, parents/guardians, or volunteers, nor shall the master key ever be loaned.

 Note: Pursuant to Penal Code 469, a person who knowingly possesses, duplicates, uses, or attempts to use or duplicate, a key without authorization may be guilty of a misdemeanor.